IonicaIuliaLoredana/Terraform-Packer-Azure/README.md

  - terraform plan -out main.tfplan - creates an execution plan
  - terraform apply main.tfplan - to apply the execution plan to mycloud infrastructure

- After the first stage of provisioning the resources, I installed AWS CLI.
+ After the first stage of provisioning the resources, I installed Azure CLI.

  B) The Workflow